lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - while both are good, check and point acordingly
     - one of the pointers are still good, just point the tail to it
 ## 66 Plus One
-    - treverse from smallest position to largest
+    - traverse from smallest position to largest
     - add and set the carry
     - at the end check if the carry is 1 to put the new position
 ## 69 sqrt(x)